33%

 Which lakes should be considered ?
 Despite the Wikipedia page answering that exact question being created litteraly one week after I did most of my research, I think it is still important to specify what the rules are exactly.
 Indeed, there is not really a universal definition for what a lake is and wheter it is swimmable.
 Maybe you’re thinking I’m being pedantic, but it was in fact a headache to come up with the shortlist.
 Some “lakes” are old river beds, others are not swimmable, many of them are artificial, some are ephemeral, some are somewhat half way between a river and a lake… Anyway, the list might still change as the challenge goes on, but I will try to be as transparent as Oeschinensee and explain the methods and rules.

-Using the 1:50'000 maps from swisstopo, we arrived to the following shortlist as an interactive map.
+Using the 1:50'000 maps from swisstopo, I arrived to a shortlist presented on the interactive map.
+You can also find it as a table below.

 Toggle Table